Wednesday, March 13, 2024

 So what IS going on here?
 Why is any of this happening?
 What is with Dr. Murkin?
 Is he a good guy, a bad guy, or a neutral party who is pushing the boundaries of God's creation?
 What's the deal with this guy?
 I've always been of the opinion that Dr. Murkin is on the side of good, not evil.
 Though there's two ways to look at what the intent of this experiment is, a good and a bad.
 We'll start with why he might be on the side of good with this experiment and the laboratory town.
 My theory for this experiment is that this was an attempt to help parents adopt.
 If they can't get children through the standard adoption process, they can raise a child that was formerly a dog.
 The only thing is that they have to stay in the lab town, they can't tell the kids they're experiments unless it's too late, and that there's no guarantee that this will always work.

 And another thing what the book does well is building that bond between these makeshift families.
 When Larry's parents learn of his hair growth, it's not treated like a Goosebumps Parents moment, but they are genuinely concerned, but can't tell Larry or the reader what's up just yet.
 It also explains how quickly these families pack up and move on after the experiment fails and the kids revert back to dogs.
-Their heartbroken, but they can't do anything about it and they can't tell Larry either.
+They're heartbroken, but they can't do anything about it and they can't tell Larry either.
 Though on the plus side with Larry's parents, they don't just abandon their dog son, they keep him as the dog he was, given that the experiment is considered a failure.
 Though not enough of a failure for Murkin to try again with cats obviously.

 There is, of course, the other, more sinister reason that this could be going on, and that's that Murkin wants to create his own army of dog-humans for nefarious reasoning.
 I mean, if the experiment worked and kids could be cultivated from the project, what's stopping Murkin from giving it to the military to create their own breed of deadly dog-human soldiers?
 I mean we're already playing god here, so Murkin's plans being evil aren't out of the question.
 That too is the sign of a strong Goosebumps book when it leaves you wondering what the hell you just read, but still make you curious as to what the ultimate endgame of the story was.
 Again, Stine trying feels so weird.